atoma-network/atoma-infer/README.md

 - [x] - Supports Llama3.1 and Llama3.2 models text generation models.
 - [x] - Optimized for serverless inference serving.
 - [x] - Supports multi-GPU Tensor parallelism inference, using multiple NVIDIA's GPU devices, by leveraging Cuda's NCCL library.
 This allows for running any LLM, provided the user's machine has enough GPU cards.
-- [x] - The repository is written in Rust and it integrates with the Candle ML framework for high-performance Rust-based machine learning, making it ideal to deploy in serverless environments.
+- [x] - The repository is mainly written in Rust and it integrates with the Candle ML framework for high-performance Rust-based LLM inference, making it ideal to deploy in serverless environments.
 - [x] - Avoids dependencies of very large Machine Learning frameworks such as PyTorch.
 Our repository can be deployed through lightweight binaries.
 - [x] - Avoids Python overhead from production workloads.